Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 A third feature of Sizer’s antisemitic conduct is his unceasing habit of posting links to antisemitic websites: The Ugly Truth, Veterans Today, Redress, Window into Palestine, Palestine Telegraph, Wikispooks, Counterpunch, Countercurrents, and others.
 (The preceding links are to posts discussing Sizer’s online activity, not to the websites themselves.)
 In 2012, when the late Mike Ovey was principal of Oak Hill College, he said in an email to the author, “If a member of my Faculty had made these links, I would have had no course, nor inclination, but to dismiss them.”

 By 2011, all three of those features of Sizer’s antisemitic conduct were already in place: the antisemitic taunts, the cooperation with overt antisemites, and the links to antisemitic websites.
 Accordingly, from 2011 onwards, Jewish evangelicals sought to persuade evangelical leaders to take action against him.
 However, evangelical leaders chose instead to tolerate him and even defend him.
-This had the effect of tainting the evangelical movement, because it’s antisemitic to tolerate antisemitism.
 The disciplinary process that led, at long last, to Sizer’s ministry ban was initiated by a Jewish community group and was overseen by the largely non-evangelical governing hierarchy of the Church of England.

 A Summary of Evangelicalism’s Toleration of Stephen Sizer